Do everyday chemicals lower sperm counts?

 Studies on some of these chemicals reveal that they affect hormonal systems in ways that may lead to reduced sperm count, motility, or quality; result in undescended testicles and deformities of the penis; and contribute to testicular cancer.
 Other research has shown that such chemicals can cause “feminization” of fish.

-A broken law exposes us all to a chemical free-for-all
+A broken law to blame

 The problem lies in the Toxic Substances Control Act, or TSCA.
 Enacted in 1976, this law grandfathered in more than 60,000 existing chemicals without requiring any assessment of their potential health effects.
 There are now 85,000 chemicals available for use, and new chemicals continue to enter the marketplace without any requirement for basic health and safety data.
 Of these 85,000 chemicals, the EPA has only been able to require adequate testing of a few hundred.